articulate/docker-bootstrap/README.md

     VAULT_TOKEN: "your-token"
 ```

 You can run vault locally with `vault server -dev`.
-This command will output the VAULT_TOKEN you need and listen on port 8200.
-I use [localtunnel](https://localtunnel.me) to grab a url to use as the VAULT_ADDR.
+This command will output the
+VAULT_TOKEN you need and listen on port 8200.
+I use [localtunnel](https://localtunnel.me)
-`lt --port 8200 -s myarticulatetest`
+to grab a url to use as the VAULT_ADDR. `lt --port 8200 -s myarticulatetest`

 ## Test Suite

-The test suite is written in rspec and creates a series of containers (both vault & consul) and runs a series of tests against
+The test suite is written in rspec and creates a series of containers (both vault
-those.
-The module used within rspec is `https://github.com/zuazo/dockerspec` and uses serverspec behind the scenes.
+& consul) and runs a series of tests against those.
+The module used within rspec
+is `https://github.com/zuazo/dockerspec` and uses serverspec behind the scenes.

-The tests included run through the normal cascade pattern of Global -> Product -> Service and at the end provides output.
+The tests included run through the normal cascade pattern of Global -> Product ->
-It is not uncommon for these comprehensive tests to take ~10 mins.
+Service and at the end provides output.
+These comprehensive tests could take 10
+minutes.

 To kick off the tests: